qatrackplus/qatrackplus/docs/admin/qa/auth.rst

    Minimal set of permissions

-This set of permissions will allow a user to access and perform daily & weekly QA and optionally view previously comleted test lists.
+This set of permissions will allow a user to access and perform daily & weekly QC and optionally view previously comleted test lists.

 Permissions for performing and viewing test history
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For users who will be performing lots of QA but will not be reviewing
+For users who will be performing lots of QC but will not be reviewing
 and approving data or configuring new tests and test lists (e.g. a
 Physics Technologist), the list of permissions might look like the
 following:

--  qa \| frequency \| Choose QA by Frequency
+-  qa \| frequency \| Choose QC by Frequency
 -  qa \| test instance \| Can chart test history
 -  qa \| test instance \| Can view test history
 -  qa \| test list instance \| Can add test list instance